sushmita06github/telephone_directory/README.md

   1. New Customer
   2. Display all
-  3. Search a telephone No.Withdraw Amount
+  3. Search a telephone No. to Withdraw Amount
   4. Modify Telephone No.
   5. Delete Telphone No.
   6. Exit

 Enter Your Choice(1~6):

+Enter Name to search :

+Enter Name to modify :

+Enter Name to delete :

+Input correct choice...(1-6)